Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-11.md

 }
 ```

-With this change everything works the same as before but value of the enum is represented as the strings you defined:
+With this change everything works the same as before but the value of the enum is represented as the strings you defined:

 ```JS
 console.log(Direction.N) // 'North'